-A sphere is a three-dimensional geometric shape that is formed by joining an infinite number of points located at a fixed distance from a central point.
-The distance between a point located on the surface of the sphere and the centre is known as the radius.
+A sphere is a 3-dimensional geometric shape made up of an infinite number of points at a fixed distance from a central location.
+The distance from a point on the sphere’s surface to the center is called the radius.

-The surface area of a sphere can be evaluated with the help of the formula 4π r², while its volume is given as (4/3)π r³, where r is the radius of the sphere.
+The surface area of a sphere can be calculated using the formula 4π r²; the volume is (4/3)π r³ – where r is the radius of the sphere.

 Properties of a Sphere

-- A sphere is symmetrical from every direction.
+- A sphere is symmetric in all directions.

-- A sphere only has a curved surface area and does not contain any edges.
+- A sphere consists only of curved surface area and does not have edges.

-- The points located on the curved surface of the sphere are equidistant from the centre.
+- All points on the curved surface of the sphere are the same distance from the sphere’s centre.

-- Among all the three-dimensional shapes with the same surface area, the sphere tends to have the maximum capacity or volume.
+- Of all the three-dimensional shapes with the same surface area, the sphere has the largest potential capacity or volume.

 Examples of Sphere